MyFirstBitcoin/Bitcoin-Mining/README.md

 ### Hashrate Allocation Leaderboard

-We will add a "Hashrate Allocation Leaderboard" of people directing BTC rewards to support our mission of free and open-source education for all.
+We will add a "Hashrate Allocation Leaderboard" of miners directing BTC rewards to support our mission of free and open-source education for all.

 ### Donation Address QR Link:
 ![Donate to My First Bitcoin](https://github.com/MyFirstBitcoin/Mining/blob/main/QR%20MFB%20MIning%20Address.png)